database-lesson/scujwc-final-project/README.md

-# scujwcdemo
+# scujw cdemo

-This is a class project
+for final project